Qatar minister elected to head UN labor conference following World Cup scrutiny

 Al-Marri was elected without dissent to preside over the gathering.
 The head of delegates representing workers acknowledged Qatar's reforms but also noted that after the World Cup, labor unions expressed had expressed doubts about “if there was sufficient commitment to the necessary further implementation to address the continuous plight of migrant workers.”

-The delegate, Catelene Passchier, said there had been “extensive conversations” in recent weeks, resulting in “a joint understanding that re-engagement and speeding-up of the reforms and their implementation are necessary” to address outstanding issues.
+The head of the workers' delegates, Catelene Passchier, said there had been “extensive conversations” in recent weeks, resulting in “a joint understanding that re-engagement and speeding-up of the reforms and their implementation are necessary” to address outstanding issues.

 In light of that, she said, “the workers' group can accept the nomination of Qatar as president of the conference.”